Coursemology/coursemology.org/README.md

     $ rake db:schema:load
     $ rake db:seed
     $ rake db:gen_fake_data # Creates sample courses & users for you, takes a few minutes
-                            # after more changes in future, run rake db:migrate

     # The app performance can be monitored by adding newrelic config file:
     # config/newrelic.yml